Talk to an Expert

 Section 2(e) of the BOCW Act defines the building workers.
 As per the Act, a building worker is a person who is employed to do any skilled, semi-skilled or unskilled, manual, supervisory, technical or clerical work for hire or reward, whether the terms of employment be expressed or implied, in connection with any building or other construction work.

-From the above definition, it is clear that a building worker is someone who is extensively engaged in the building or construction work.
+From the above definition, it is clear that a building worker is someone who is extensively engaged in building or construction work.
 So, let's dig into the definition of building or construction work.

 As per Section 2(d) of the BOCW Act, building or other construction work covers the construction, alteration, repairs, maintenance or demolition- of or, in relation to, buildings, streets, roads, railways, tramways, airfields, irrigation, drainage, embankment and navigation works, flood control works (including stormwater drainage works), generation, transmission and distribution of power, waterworks (including channels for distribution of water), oil and gas installations, electric lines, wireless, radio; television, telephone, telegraph and overseas communication dams, canals, reservoirs, watercourses, tunnels, bridges, viaducts, aqueducts, pipelines, towers, cooling towers, transmission towers and such other work as may be specified in this behalf by the appropriate Government, by notification but does not include any building or other construction work to which the provisions of the Factories Act, 1948 (63 of 1948), or the Mines Act, 1952 (35 of 1952), apply.

 The term building or other construction work is mentioned in a way that it does not cover any building or other construction work to which the laws of the Factories Act, 1948 are applicable.
 Employers use this exclusion clause of Section 2(d) to escape themselves from the registration process and tax under the BOCW Act.
-Employers who are already registered under the Factories Act, 1948, don't want to get registered under the purview of the BOCW Act.
+Employers who are already registered under the Factories Act, 1948, don't want to get registered under the purview of the BOCW Act Registration.

-Section 2 (I) of the Factories Act, 1948 defines a worker as a person who is involved in the manufacturing process, or in cleaning activity of any part of the machinery or premises used for the manufacturing process, or in any sort of work which is somehow related to the manufacturing process, or the subject of the manufacturing process.
+Section 2 (I) of the Factories Act 1948 defines a worker as a person who is involved in the manufacturing process, or in cleaning activity of any part of the machinery or premises used for the manufacturing process, or in any sort of work which is somehow related to the manufacturing process, or the subject of the manufacturing process.

 • Making, altering, repairing, ornamenting, finishing, packing, oiling, washing, cleaning, breaking up, demolishing, or otherwise treating or adapting any article or substance with a view to its use, sale, transport, delivery or disposal.